Operating system: Arch Linux

 Short description of error

-Behaviour with respect to keeping Cycles/Evee shader nodes around seems to be inconsistent with the documentation.
+Behaviour with respect to keeping Cycles/Evee shader nodes around seems to be inconsistent with the documentation, as the shader editor is either not available or shows an incomplete list of shader nodes.

 Exact steps for others to reproduce the error